How Oculus’s New Chief Plans To Deliver Zuckerberg A Billion VR Users

 Mark Zuckerberg does not mess around.

-Standing on stage on Wednesday to open Facebook’s fourth-annual Oculus Connect developers conference, Zuck, wearing his trademark grey t-shirt and jeans, threw down a very lofty goal: “We want to get a billion people in” virtual reality.
+Standing onstage on Wednesday to open Facebook’s fourth-annual Oculus Connect developers conference, Zuck, wearing his trademark gray T-shirt and jeans, threw down a very lofty goal: “We want to get a billion people in” virtual reality.

 Within minutes, he’d announced devices that he hopes might help him reach that mark: Oculus’s first standalone VR headset, the Oculus Go, a $199 device that, unlike any on the market, requires being tied to neither a smartphone nor a PC; Not long after, Zuckerberg also revealed the latest progress on Oculus’s even more ambitious future product, a high-end standalone VR headset code-named Santa Cruz.
 Despite the audience’s hunger for news of those devices, it was his billion VR users statement that resonated.